CSharperMantle/CSharperMantle.github.io/_posts/2025-02-07-much-ado-about-nothing.md

 Here, Sequence 2 contains a branch never taken since `zero` always equals `zero`.
 However, the processor will predict it as taken since it jumps backward.
 It will have started running instructions at `-0x40` before it calculates that the branch is not taken.
 It will then have to discard all instructions fetched from `-0x40`, and start all over again at the correct place.

 Some multiple-issuing processors have a limited amount of multipliers and dividers.
 Assuming a four-issue processor with two ALUs for integer arithmetic, one DSP for multiplications and divisions, and one memory port for loads and stores.
-Let's say that the designer doesn't add special cases for `zero` destinatiosn.
+Let's say that the designer doesn't add special cases for `zero` destinations.
 If the following four instructions are fetched in one *fetch group*, they will fill up the issue queue, because although their operands are all ready, the processor can only issue `mul`s or `div`s at most once per cycle:

 ```asm
 mul zero, x1, x2